How to Choose a Climbing Harness

-Gear Loops: Fewer the better.
-Look for out of the way gear loops because you aren’t going to be lugging cams up the wall.
-Usually, you are going to want to look for 2-4 gear loops on these harnesses.
+Gear Loops: Fewer, the better.
+Look for out-of-the-way gear loops because you aren’t going to be lugging cams up the wall.
+Usually, you will want to look for 2-4 gear loops on these harnesses.

-Buckles: You definitely want an automatic double-back buckle to get in and out of the harness quickly.
+Buckles: You definitely want an automatic double-back buckle to quickly get in and out of the harness.

 Waist Belt and Leg Loops: You’re looking for a thicker, more durable padding on the waist belt and leg loops.

-Gear Loops: The more the merrier!
-Usually, you are going to want to look for 4 or more gear loops located more forward on the harness for easy access to gear.
+Gear Loops: The more, the merrier!
+Usually, you will want to look for four or more gear loops located more forward on the harness for easy access to gear.
 It’s also important to note that some harnesses have special gear loops that spring upwards rather than hang down to conveniently hang gear.
 This is a nice bonus feature.

 Buckles: This doesn’t matter so much because once you’re in the harness, you’re pretty much there for the day.